You attempted to access a category that has expired and is no longer available.

 · Details of regional and remote libraries to be invited to attend the professional development event and strategy for promotion of the event.

-· Estimate of associated speaker costs (travel and accommodation).
+· Estimate of associated speaker costs (fees, travel and accommodation).

 Speaker Arrangements